Language reference

 !extend

-The first usage scenario is to extend an existing element/relationship that has been defined via the DSL.
-This allows you to extend the element referenced by the given identifier.
+The first usage scenario is to extend an existing element that has been defined via the DSL.
+See DSL cookbook - Workspace extension for a usage example.

 ...